What Happened to the regular stories?

 For anyone that follows this blog regularly you may have wondered: "what happened to Local Motion?"

 I haven't posted anything since last December....because I moved to Calgary in January 2011 and just didn't know what to do with the blog.
 I've decided that it will remain about outdoor adventures in New Brunswick.

-Last December (2010), while on a climbing trip at Mount Katahdin, Maine I decided to move to Calgary.
-The spontaneous decision seemed to materialize from the thin winter air one evening as we descended through deep snow back to the small cabin.
-Over the next couple days as we trudged through snow, climbed, and then finally skiied and hauled our sleds back to the car, I had a lot of time to think about moving away.
+Last December (2010), at Katahdin, Maine I decided to move to Calgary.
+The spontaneous decision seemed to materialize from the thin winter air one evening as we hiked through deep snow back to a small cabin.
+Over the next couple days in the park and then finally skiing and hauling our sleds back to the car, I had a lot of time to think about moving away.

 Spending time in wilderness away from distractions and social pressures usually leads to at least a couple revelations and as the duration or intensity of the trip increases the chance for introspection magnifies.
 This effect is one of the reasons I am drawn to the wilderness again and again.
 Whether its the activity (such as Climbing) or the remote location, the very real sense of risk hones my focus and helps wash away the mind's needling distractions.

 I know what you're all thinking - "He's moving out there for the mountains."
 Well no actually.
 It's not that simple.
 Mountains are great but I think I could have a lot of fun wherever I live (maybe even in Saskatchewan).
 And if you're into the outdoors, New Brunswick is pretty frigging awesome.
 I've shown time and time again on this blog that New Brunswick's outdoor opportunities are endless ( hiking, skiing, paddling...etc).
 I certainly didn't run out of things to do in New Brunswick.
 I just felt like changing things up in my life.